 Section 3-4.
-This Agreement covers all terms and conditions of employment for work performed hereunder, except for all work that may be performed under the NTD Articles of Agreement, the National Stack/Chimney Agreement, the National Cooling Tower Agreement, the National Refractory Agreement, the National Agreement of the International Union of Elevator Constructors, the UA/IBEW Joint National Industrial Agreement for Instrument and Control Systems Technicians, the IBB National Specialty Agreement for the United States of America (as it applies to welding), and the UA National Specialty Agreement for the United States of America (as it applies to welding), or any other such National Agreement approved for use by the parties, provided that the procedures regarding work stoppages and lockouts of this Agreement apply to such work.
+This Agreement covers all terms and conditions of employment for work performed hereunder, except for all work that may be performed under the NTD Articles of Agreement, the National Stack/Chimney Agreement, the National Cooling Tower Agreement, the National Refractory Agreement, the National Agreement of the International Union of Elevator Constructors, the UA/IBEW Joint National Industrial Agreement for Instrument and Control Systems Technicians, the IBB National Specialty Agreement for the United States of America (as it applies to welding), and the UA National Specialty Agreement approved for use by the parties, provided that the procedures regarding work stoppages and lockouts of this Agreement apply to such work.